ravecrocker/LoE-PrivateServer/README.md

 <h3>Still in Beta</h3>
 The private server is still in beta, expect bugs.
 Patches and pull requests are welcome.<br/>
 Some important features are still lacking at the moment :
-- No monsters or NPCs without server commands.
+- No monsters without server commands.
-- No quests.
+- No real quests.
-- No items.
+- No items, except the ones you start with.

 <h3>Chat commands</h3>
 - /stuck : Reloads and sends you to the spawn.
 Use it if you can't move.